10 things to do in Chinatown NYC

 Typical New Year's celebration decorations.| ©Hellotickets

-A very special time to visit Chinatown is during the Chinese New Year celebrations, the most important holiday in Chinese culture which you will be informed about if you book the Chinatown tour.
+A very special time to visit Chinatown is during the Chinese New Year celebrations, the most important holiday in Chinese culture.
 The date depends on the lunar calendar, although it usually takes place in February and is celebrated in style.

 I have been lucky enough to see it on one occasion and it is very worthwhile.
 Each year a different animal is welcomed and thousands of people participate in a parade of floats, dances, music and dragons.